Cornelius a Lapide

 Furthermore, the Hebrews, according to St. Jerome, whom some moderns follow, hand down the tradition that Solomon wrote this book as a penitent, namely when he had repented of his lust and idolatry, and thus they prove from this book that he did repent.
 For this book seems to be a symbol of repentance, since in it he denounces the vanity of luxury and of all worldly pleasures, especially since, having three hundred concubines and seven hundred wives — a thousand in all — he seems to renounce and condemn them, saying in chapter VII, 29: "One man among a thousand I found, but a woman among them all I did not find;" and verse 27: "I found more bitter than death the woman who is a snare of hunters."
 He also seems to condemn his own idolatry, when he says: "Vanity of vanities, and all is vanity;" for idols in Scripture are called vain and vanity, because since they are nothing but golden or silver statues and images, they have no true divinity, no spirit, no life, and no power.
 Our Pineda adds that Solomon, after his repentance, to bear witness to it, first wrote Ecclesiastes, then Proverbs, and lastly the Song of Songs.

 But this tradition is uncertain and doubtful.
-Hence Bellarmine, Book I of De Verbo Dei, chapter V, whom others follow, holds that Solomon wrote these three books before his fall: first, because he nowhere in them mentions his fall; on the contrary, he expressly asserts the opposite, when in chapter II he says that wisdom had remained with him up to that time: "And I surpassed in riches," he says, "all who were before me in Jerusalem; wisdom also remained with me;" second, because he gives no indication whatsoever of idolatry or repentance: for that by "vanity of vanities" he does not mean idols and idolatry is clear from the rest of the book, where, explaining this general vanity through its particular species, he shows it to consist in riches, pleasures, honors, songs, drinking, etc. Nor does he anywhere mention idol or idolatry, which he surely ought to have done if he had truly repented of it, in order to abolish the scandal and evil example he had given his subjects.
+Hence Bellarmine, Book I of De Verbo Dei, chapter V, whom others follow, holds that Solomon wrote these three books before his fall: first, because he nowhere in them mentions his fall; on the contrary, he expressly asserts the opposite, when in chapter II he says that wisdom had remained with him up to that time: "And I surpassed in riches, he says, all who were before me in Jerusalem; wisdom also remained with me;" second, because he gives no indication whatsoever of idolatry or repentance: for that by "vanity of vanities" he does not mean idols and idolatry is clear from the rest of the book, where, explaining this general vanity through its particular species, he shows it to consist in riches, pleasures, honors, songs, drinking, etc. Nor does he anywhere mention idol or idolatry, which he surely ought to have done if he had truly repented of it, in order to abolish the scandal and evil example he had given his subjects.
 For he was the first of the kings of Israel to introduce idols into Judea, which thereafter persisted there for three hundred years until King Josiah removed them; and Solomon was the origin and ringleader of this evil.
 Should he not then have destroyed them, abhorred them, and made them hateful to all, if he had truly repented?
 For thus, after idolatry had arisen in Israel, in order to call everyone away from it, Baruch thunders against the vanity of idols, chapter VI; Isaiah, chapter XLI and following; and all the rest of the Prophets to a man.
 Third, because if Solomon already had a thousand concubines, he was surely entirely enfeebled, carnal, and effeminate, so that he would not have been capable of the Holy Spirit, nor able to meditate and pour forth such lofty thoughts about the vanity of the world, the fear of God, and eternity, as he does here.
 "For it is not lawful for a wicked man to be the interpreter of the divine," says Philo in his book Who Is the Heir of Divine Things.
 Finally, Ecclesiasticus chapter XLVII, narrating the deeds of Solomon, first recounts his writings, and afterward his fall.
 Josephus does the same, Book VIII of Antiquities, chapter II.

 The Chaldean Paraphrast, however, holds that Ecclesiastes was written by Solomon when, from the divine oracle in III Kings XI, 12 and 29, he had learned that his kingdom, so rich, prosperous, and glorious, was about to collapse and be torn apart by the schism of Jeroboam, who under Rehoboam, Solomon's son, separated ten tribes from two, drew them to himself, and established the kingdom of Israel divided from the kingdom of Judah, over which Rehoboam ruled.
 He therefore holds that Solomon here bewails the vanity of his kingdom, soon to be revealed through schism.
+Hear him from the Complutensian translation (for in the Royal Bibles this passage is missing from the Chaldean), chapter I, 2: "When Solomon, king of Israel, foresaw by the spirit of divination that the kingdom of Rehoboam his son would be divided from Jeroboam the son of Nebat, and that destruction was imminent for Jerusalem and the temple, and that the people of Israel would be led into captivity, he said: Vanity of vanities is this world.
+Vanity of vanities is everything to which I and my father devoted our efforts," etc.

 But this oracle about the schism of Solomon's kingdom occurred after his fall.
 For it was a punishment for his lust and idolatry, justly decreed by God.
 Therefore the objections that stand against the former opinion of the Hebrews — who supposed this book was written by Solomon after his fall — also tell against this opinion of the Chaldean.
 Add that no mention whatsoever of the future schism is made anywhere in the book.